-I am normally against adding authorized users, because if the person rakes up debt and flakes, the original account holder is left hanging (and that could ruin a relationship).
+I am normally against adding authorized users, because if the person runs up a lot of debt and flakes out, the original account holder is left holding the bag (and that could ruin a relationship).
 However if you are never given the card in the first place, I don’t see how this could be a problem in your circumstance.

 Have loan(s) of higher value